 United’s current 787-9 business class

-The flight would operate with the following schedule:
+The flight will operate with the following schedule:

 Newark to Cape Town departing 8:30PM arriving 6:00PM (+1 day) [Wed, Fri, Sun]